AshwinSundar/ashwinsundar/blog/learning-hard-things.md

 In that class, we were [shown many things](https://www.math.ucla.edu/~akrieger/teaching/17f/pic10a/index.html).
 Variables!
 Inputs and outputs!
 Roman numerals!
 Classes!
 As a neuroscience major, I hadn't the faintest clue what the point of any of this.
 Was programming supposed to be this esoteric, this alien?

-Computer science is supposed to be an offshoot of mathematics.
+Computer science originated as an offshoot of mathematics.
 In my younger days, I was good at math - I received the top score on the AP tests for Calculus AB and BC in high school.

-Yet this looked nothing like math, nothing like anything I had ever seen before...
+Yet this looked nothing like math, nothing like anything I had seen before...

 <img title = "A veritable chrysalitic monster" alt = "A veritable chrysalitic monster" src = "/blog/assets/learn-hard-things/dali-sleep.JPG">

 I fell asleep a lot in that class.
 Several times, I experienced some form of [sleep paralysis](https://en.wikipedia.org/wiki/Sleep_paralysis) - unable to move, unable to breathe, my subconscious listened to the lecturer drone on about objects and assignments and operators.

 Ultimately, I woke up and completed the course with some sort of passing grade, along with a deep distaste for anything related to code.
 I never took another class from the computer science department again.
-It would be several years before I'd write a single line of code again.
+It would be several years before I'd write another line of code.

 ## Heuristics

-What I did not gain from that class is a set of reusable mental models.
+What I did not gain from that class was a set of reusable mental models.
 In computer science and software engineering, one must rely on mental models to represent complex details and abstractions.
 The phenomenon one works with are often a combination of unobservable and non-existent.
-Bits and bytes can't be physically observed (unless one works with an [ancient system](https://en.wikipedia.org/wiki/Magnetic-core_memory).
-Relationships between services are only as strong as the code that defines them, which itself is merely a conglomeration of words that are compiled down to bits and bytes.
+Bits and bytes can't be physically observed (unless one works with an [ancient system](https://en.wikipedia.org/wiki/Magnetic-core_memory)).
+Relationships between services are only as strong as the code that defines them, which itself is merely a conglomeration of symbols that are compiled down to bits and bytes.
 The good software engineer MUST rely on abstractions to make any sense of the world.

-With that established , let's explore a few of my reusable mental models.
+With that established, let's explore a few of my reusable mental models.

 ## Interfaces are like Legos

 Legos interact with each other in a very well-defined manner.
 The circular interlocking portions must be manufactured to a tolerance of [10 micrometers](https://web.archive.org/web/20121209100137/http://cache.lego.com/upload/contentTemplating/AboutUsFactsAndFiguresContent/otherfiles/download98E142631E71927FDD52304C1C0F1685.pdf) so that the bricks lock as expected, but can be removed easily.